5 Colorado Cannatech Companies to Watch

 In true form, local tech companies are coming up with ways to help dispensaries interact with their customers, provide workforce support, and so much more.
-Here are seven cannatech companies that are keeping things lit.
+Here are some cannatech companies that are keeping things lit.

 Top Cannatech Companies in Colorado